plausible/docs/docs/metrics-definitions.md

 ## Conversion Rate

-The percentage of visitors that take a desired action such as subscribing to a newsletter or signing up for an account.
+The percentage of visitors that take a desired action such as subscribing to a newsletter or signing up for an account (calculation: unique conversions for a goal divided by total unique visitors).

 ## Screen Size